Enterprise AI Economics Changed in 2026

 Making the New Economics Work for Your Company

-The technology is available.
-The prices are accessible.
-What’s missing in most cases is the right architecture — knowing which model to use for which task, how to integrate them with existing systems, and how to keep costs predictable as usage scales.
+The technology is available and the prices are accessible.
+What’s missing in most cases is the right architecture: knowing which model to use for which task, how to integrate with existing systems, and how to keep costs predictable as usage scales.

 At IQ Source, this is exactly what we design.
 If you want to put real numbers behind your use cases, our ROI calculator gives you an estimate in minutes — token costs by tier, projected savings, and time to breakeven with 2026 pricing.